LibraMusic/LibraCore/README.md

 ## Development

 To run all unit tests, run `make test`.
-To run the integration tests, run `make run -tags=integration`
+To run the integration tests, run `make test_integration`

 ## Roadmap